mohammadmaleh/cities-explorer/README.md

 - Enhanced Google Maps Integration: Improve map features (currently, API key is not included for security reasons).

 - Database Integration: Store city data in a database and implement a search feature for better scalability.

+- having a bread crumb instead of back button.